Careers blog: Capitalising on your investment

 There are over 250 societies on campus, ranging from professional societies, such as the Finance Society and Consulting Society, to regional societies like the African & Caribbean Society or Asian Society.
 You can also join general societies such as Belly Dance Society and Game of Thrones Society.
 There’s enough choice to satisfy everyone’s interests.
 And if not, you can always set up a new society.

 Getting involved with societies gives you the opportunity to work with people from all over the world, meet people with similar interests and take the lead (where possible) on projects and organising activities.
 If there don’t seem to be opportunities to lead projects, try using your initiative and creativity to think up new ideas.
 Equally, societies are a great way to give yourself downtime.
-When it gets stressful during exam time and interviews, taking an hour or two to chat about Game of Thrones or go salsa dancing (whatever works for you!) can be just the right way to manage stress levels.
+When it gets stressful during exam time and interviews, taking an hour or two to chat about the latest episode of your favourite show or go salsa dancing (whatever works for you!) can be just the right way to manage stress levels.
 Sports are great for this too and always good as a way to demonstrate teamwork and resilience.

 The WBS network is one of the most valuable things you can tap into.
 If you want to work in one of the big 4 audit firms, for example, then having meetings with WBS alumni who graduated in the last couple of years and now work at these firms could: